LoginRadius/docs/content/references/api/two-factor-authentication/index.md

 # Multi-Factor Authentication

+Refer <a href="https://www.loginradius.com/docs/developer/faq/#how-to-retrieve-api-key-and-secret" target="_blank">this document</a> to get API Key and Secret.

+Refer <a href="https://www.loginradius.com/docs/developer/faq/#how-to-retrieve-api-key-and-secret" target="_blank">this document</a> to get API Key and Secret.

 ## 2FA Email Login

   Initiates the login process using Email ID on a Two-Factor Authentication (2FA) enabled LoginRadius app.